How can big data make a big difference to your performance?

 Although some analysts argue that big data’s algorithms can replace managers as decision-makers, Short says: “Management insight remains a vital part.
 The deeper your insight into your business, the less you will have to rely on the kind of mathematical muscle Google brings to big data.
 Often, even when the data scientists have interpreted the information, it may not present you with one solution.
 It may suggest there is an opportunity – or problem – to be faced and your experience, insight or instinct could guide your response.”

-In their book Big Data, Viktor Mayer- Schönberger and Kenneth Cukier suggest the key is not replacing management with data-crunching software but developing a corporate mindset where managers can analyze data, understand how to tap into it and unlock new forms of value.
+In their book Big Data, Viktor Mayer- Schönberger and Kenneth Cukier suggest the key is not replacing management with data-crunching software but developing a corporate mindset where managers can analyse data, understand how to tap into it and unlock new forms of value.

 To do this, companies need expertise.
 Hal Varian, Google’s chief economist, says: “Data is so widely available and strategically important that the scarce thing is the knowledge to extract wisdom from it.”